Summary: This article was written and published June ’15.

 Eph.
 1:3-5 (NKJV)

-“Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, 4just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, 5having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will.”
+“Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will.”

 Here we have God’s choice of the believer/church.
 This choice is God foreknowing and predestining the believer.
 These verses reveal our calling.
 How do I know this?
 Because this is the purpose of God and the Father of our Lord Jesus Christ for us – the good pleasure of His will.
 We are called to something in faith.
 Calling involves God’s purpose and will.
 Our calling is to be in His presence – before Him in His love.
 And this calling is shown to involve two things as being in His presence, spiritual realities through redemption in Christ Jesus, but things that express God’s purpose in His counsels towards us before time began: